adjoon/qmk-ardux/README.md

+# adjoon QMK ARDUX Fork

+This personal fork is set up to build ardux for a left handed paintbrush, compiling to .uf2 format (for RP2040 controllers).

+I'm working on my own remix which will implement a colemak inspired base layer, more ergonomics/efficiency oriented combos, and my own personalised nav/sym/num/etc layers.

 # QMK ARDUX Implementation

 This repo contains the [QMK](https://qmk.fm/) ARDUX implementation and pre-built firmware for boards that have been setup to use ARDUX by the core ARDUX development team.